Not long ago, we got an inquiry from Bob and Betty, a couple of readers from South Carolina.

-After replenishing our supply, we made some more nectar and filled all the feeders up, now they will come by and fly around, but never go and drink the nectar.
+After replenishing our supply, we made some more nectar and filled all the feeders up.
+Now they will come by and fly around, but never go and drink the nectar.

 We have one or two that will sit on one of our plants hanging next to a feeder and stay there most of the day.
-They will look towards the feeder and at the door almost like why don’t you put something in them.
+They will look towards the feeder and at the door almost like why don’t you put something in them?

 We washed two of the feeders again with a little white vinegar and rinsed them several times, made a new batch of nectar, and tried it with these two feeders, but they still don’t want it.
-We used to have bunches of the hummers around.
+We used to have bunches of hummers around.